DavitTec/fileit/README.md

 The big question is to decide on a base operating system, Linux, MacOS or Windows.
 The initial focus on the file system structure may be Linux.

-We may consider some from home office or Sole trader, micro business, small to SMEs [Case Studies](https://github.com/DavitTec/fileme/wiki/Case-Studies) to get us through from issues to analsys, problem solving and developing solutions.
+We may consider some from home office or Sole trader, micro business, small to SMEs [Case Studies](https://github.com/DavitTec/fileme/wiki/Case-Studies) to get us through from issues to analyses, problem solving and developing solutions.

 Besides the systems and IT architecture, the main problem related to designing an information or record system is the business context.
-A business context model should identify all the actors (Government(s), people, organizations, systems, etc) who play a significant role in the business process or in the specific activity domain.
+A business context model should identify all the actors (Government(s), people, organizations, systems, etc.) who play a significant role in the business process or in the specific activity domain.
 The complexity of the business context model relies on the initial size of the functional activities, interests relevant, and the scope of work, projects, and interactions with outside domains of the owner.
 In many cases, a Business Plan is usually developed and is the driving factor for most, if not all, business-related functions.
-We could assume in all cases a business planning scenario from a generic startup, home office, or single operator/entrepreneur.
+We could assume in all cases a business planning scenario from a generic start-up, home office, or single operator/entrepreneur.

 ## Scripts & Spreadsheet

-_Verions 1_
+_Version 0.0.11_
 The following are sample bash scripts to create a directory structure.
-These can be ammended or customised to your desire and create a new script with the hlpe of the included spreadsheet (fileme.ods).
+These can be amended or customised to your desire and create a new script with the help of the included spreadsheet (fileme.ods).

 By changing the contents if the columns under the LEVEL1-6 will change the first column that can be used to cut and paste into you own new bash script.